A Short Play for Changing Tides

 performed three times in a loop

 In 1898 Polish scientist Dr. Maire Curie discovered radium, through her research and developments of Xray technologies and experiments with radium Curie saved countless lives.
-Within her lifetime she was awarded 2 noble prizes, but was also subject to countless cases of misogynistic aggressions through systems of patriarchy.
+Within her lifetime she was awarded 2 noble prizes, but was also subject to many constructed set backs.

 In 'A Short Play for Changing Tides' we find aesthetics of radium that are mixed with rave and protest; a layering of metaphors found through subversions of hierarchal forms of power.